‘The Walking Dead’ Spoilers: What’s The Meaning Behind That Toy Soldier Daryl Finds?

 The Walking Dead Season 7 is officially in the books.
-Although the Season 7 finale was more action packed than many of the episodes before it, the episode still left fans with many unanswered questions.
-One of the biggest mysteries from the show is the meaning behind the wooden toy soldier that Daryl found.
+Although the Season 7 finale was more action-packed than many of the episodes before it, the episode still left fans with many unanswered questions.
+One of the biggest mysteries of the show is the meaning behind the wooden toy soldier that Daryl found.

 According to Pop Sugar, The Walking Dead is great at leaving little clues and Easter eggs for fans to find throughout the episodes.
-However, the wooden toy soldier that Daryl, played by Norman Reedus, finds doesn’t seems like too much of a mystery.
+However, the wooden toy soldier that Daryl, played by Norman Reedus, finds doesn’t seem like too much of a mystery.
 Fans of the show may remember that back in Season 6, Dwight is seen carving a soldier like that out of wood.
 This leads to the conclusion that the soldier was left there by Dwight, and that the message stating, “Didn’t know,” was his way of telling Daryl, Rick, and the rest of the group that he didn’t know The Scavengers were working with Negan to betray them.

-Walking Dead viewers watched in the penultimate episode of Season 7 as Dwight came to Alexandria on his own in hopes of helping Rick and his group take down Negan.
+Walking Dead viewers watched the penultimate episode of Season 7 as Dwight came to Alexandria on his own in hopes of helping Rick and his group take down Negan.
 Of course, Daryl wanted to tear Dwight limb from limb after Dwight kidnapped him, stole his vest and bike, killed Denise, and was party to the night when Negan killed Glenn and Abraham.
-Fans did not get to see what came of the conversation between Rick and Dwight, but since he went back to Negan it seems that the two worked out a deal.
+Fans did not get to see what came of the conversation between Rick and Dwight, but since he went back to Negan, it seems that the two worked out a deal.
 Perhaps Dwight will now be a mole for Rick so that he can stay a step ahead of what Negan is planning.

 How betrayal and sacrifice led to the “awesome” battle in Alexandria #TWD: https://t.co/nBaL6BDzol pic.twitter.com/CsHHeMBiG4